 JJ Williams, Jr. hangs a shingle and briefly is sole practitioner at Commercial Court on Central between First and Third.
 Williams joins Sidney Rawson Perry forming Perry & Williams on top floor (7th floor) of First Bank and Trust Building, later called the Palmer Bank Building.
 Firm briefly was Williams, Perry & Williamson.

 JJ Williams, Jr. came to Sarasota during a major land boom.
 No ordinary young lawyer, he was the son of a powerful mayor of Memphis at a time when that city was booming and expanding.
-Learning from his father, the younger Williams watched as ...
+Learning from his father, the younger Williams watched as political ...

 Height of the Florida Land Boom